Bureau of Prohibition: The Untouchables

-The Untouchables were by far the most famous group of prohibition agents, because they were tasked with capturing infamous gangster Al Capone.
+The most famous dry agent of the bureau was undoubtedly the "Untouchable" Eliot Ness.
+The group of agents that Ness oversaw, "The Untouchables," were by far the most famous group of prohibition agents.
+Ness was overseen by the northwest district administrator, Malachi Harney, based out of the Chicago Prohibition Office.
+Their fame resulted from their investigation to capture and arrest the infamous Chicago gangster Al Capone.
 They earned their nickname after members of the Chicago Outfit repeatedly failed to bribe or intimidate them, proving they were not as easily corrupted as other prohibition agents.
 Through their efforts, Capone was indicted on 5000 separate counts of conspiracy to violate the National Prohibition Act, though it was ultimately decided not to bring these charges to trial, but rather to concentrate on income tax violations.
 Nevertheless, the Untouchables gained national acclaim, in particular, Eliot Ness, who ran the group.